alexbfree/thesis/src/frontmatter.md

   - Sunil Rodger, for valuable moral support, writing camaraderie, and practical advice for the last two years; and
   - Stuart Wheater, for myriad data discussions and tactical discussions through a difficult period that often went beyond project business.

-Finally I would also like to thank, in no particular order:
+Finally, I would also like to thank, in no particular order:

   - Rebecca Nicholson, Sean Peacock, Jen Manuel, Rosie Bellini, Seb Prost, Kieran Cutting, James Hodge, Hazel Dixon and all the other Digital Civics PhDs whose company and mutual support I had the pleasure of during dozens of writing sessions;
   - Louis Goffe, Debbie Smart, Kat Jackson, Liam Spencer, Ruth McGovern and Kyle Montague for giving up their time to help run workshops with participants;